 The main facet of a Binary plan is that each Associate can only directly enroll two people.

 The next level can then enroll two people, and so it goes.
-It is possibly, however, that an associate can sponsor more than two people; they have to place the new enrollee further down the tree, in the next available spot.
+However, it is possible that an Associate can sponsor more than two people, but they have to place the new enrollee further down the Tree in the next available spot.

-This creates what are known as legs; a Right Leg and Left Leg.
-Typically, one of the outer legs begins to develop more and is referred to as the Strong Leg (the leg that gains more volume); The other leg being the Weak Leg.
+This creates what are known as Legs: a Right Leg and a Left Leg.
+Typically, one of the outer legs begins to develop more and is referred to as the Strong Leg (the leg that gains more volume); the other leg being the Weak Leg.

 Unilevel plans are meant to be simple, functioning with one business level.
 All enrollees are all placed on the same level below their sponsor.
 Each level is assigned a commission percentage.
-An associate, depending on your compensation plan rules, can collect their percentage from the different levels below them even though they only personally sponsored the first level.
+Depending on your compensation plan rules, an Associate can collect their percentage from the different levels below them even though they only personally sponsored the first level.

 Unilevel plans are enormously flexible, allowing you to create a unique compensation plan for your company.

-Unlike the Unilevel plan, a Matrix has a fixed width and depth; meaning, an associate can only sponsor a specified amount of people on their first level, as well as a limited amount of levels below them.
+Unlike the Unilevel plan, a Matrix has a fixed width and depth.
+An Associate can only sponsor a specified number of people on their first level and a limited amount of levels below them.

 An example of a Matrix depth is a 3x3.
-The top associate only can only sponsor three people on their first level.
+The top Associate can only sponsor three people on their first level:

-Each on of the Level One associates can each sponsor three people.
+Each one of the Level 1 Associates can sponsor three people: